 WE HELP YOU MAKE LEARNING EXCITING

-Arludo is an Australian company working to change the way students see and use science in their daily lives.
+Arludo is an Australian company creating videogames to engage and inspire students to help them understand and use science in their lives.

 Founded by an Associate Professor, Arludo is a team of scientists, educators and technologists building educational products and services people love.

 Our mission is to increase interest in STEM and improve scientific thinking for students of all genders, ages, and socioeconomic levels no matter where they are.